axelvc/asky/README.md

 > Ansi + ask + yes = Asky

-Good looking prompts for the terminal.
+Good looking prompts for the terminal (and maybe beyond).

 ## Usage